nicbou/nicolasbouliane.com/content/projects/ursus.md

 - It randomly inserted empty `<a>`, `<strong>`, and `<sup>` tags.
 - It [deleted all links on a page](https://github.com/craftcms/redactor/issues/331#issuecomment-869557385) if I looked at it wrong.
 If I didn't notice in time, I'd have no way to revert it.
 - It inserted a lot of invisible characters like non-breaking spaces and byte order marks.
 Some of those characters spread into titles and file names, and were a royal pain to get rid of.
+- It collapsed indentation on code blocks.
+They fixed it, but the damage was done.

 Markdown is a lot more reliable.
 It renders as you expect it to, with no surprises.